 Nursing Practice (Family Nurse Practitioner)- Doctor of Nursing Practice (Online)

 The Doctor of Nursing Practice (DNP) is a doctoral degree for nurses at the highest level of nursing practice.
-The American Association of Colleges of Nursing (AACN) has proposed that the DNP degree will be the level of entry for all advanced practice nurses by 2020.
-Practice-focused doctoral nursing programs prepare leaders for the highest level of practice and is the terminal practice degree.
+Practice-focused doctoral nursing programs prepare leaders for the highest level of practice and are the terminal practice degree.
 The core DNP courses prepare the DNP graduate for Population Health Leadership.
 Although the coursework for these programs is web-based, the clinical component consists of over 1000 contact hours.
 Anyone interested in pursuing a nurse practitioner doctorate must ensure they can accommodate the intensive time commitment these programs require.

 The Family Nurse Practitioner track prepares nurses for advanced practice through a course of study focused on families' health care across the lifespan.
 The courses in this specialty focus on advanced health assessment, pathophysiology, pharmacology, and management of acute and chronic illness in families.
 These courses are combined with specialty seminars and clinical experiences that emphasize the physiological and psychosocial impact of illness on the patient and family.
 Graduates are prepared to sit for the Family Nurse Practitioner certification exam.